mikecann/mikecann.co.uk/public/posts/battletabs-discord-launch/post.md

 So, shortly after 4 p.m., the events were all cleared.
 I scaled the eventsWorkers down from 15 to 3, then pushed my "server events" change.

-This immediately reduced worker load but increased web server load.
-However, web servers could [auto-scale](https://fly.io/docs/reference/autoscaling/) up.
+This immediately reduced worker load but increased web server load as expected.
+Web servers could [auto-scale](https://fly.io/docs/reference/autoscaling/) up however so I wasn't worried.

 I went to bed feeling pretty good about things.
 I did tell Brandon (who is based in the UK) to call me if the servers went down.